InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Consent string and vendor list formats v1.1 Final.md

 ## How is publisher-specific consent stored? <a name="publisher-consent-stored"></a>

-Under this proposal, there are two types of publisher-specific consent: service-specific vendor consent, and a publisher?s purposes consent for its own data use (if needed).
+Under this proposal, there are two types of publisher-specific consent: service-specific vendor consent, and a publisher's purposes consent for its own data use (if needed).
 For example, a publisher that wants to set a frequency-capping first-party cookie should request Publisher Purposes Consent for Purpose #1 "Accessing a Device".

 Service-specific vendor consent can be implemented (optionally) by a CMP using the same Vendor Consent String Format (as detailed above) with the Host, Path, and/or Cookie Name referencing a first-party cookie (or service-shared 3rd-party cookie).
 If a CMP allows a subset of vendors to be configured by a publisher, storage of consent in a service-specific cookie is necessary to avoid clearing previously-given consent (on non-included vendors) on the global cookie.